 The population is the collection of chromosomes used when populating the genetic algorithm.
 What makes our implementation of the genetic algorithm relatively unique is that our population size must be of a certain format:

-size = x + y, where x = y(y-1)/2
+size = x + y, where x = y(y-1)/2 – Reasoning is in the below paragraph.
+In our research we are looking at how to explore solution spaces (with ideas like the random game).
+By using this formula, it means that every parent breeds with every other parent that is considered worthy, giving us a full solution space of the genetic algorithm, after we remove the “bad seeds” again.
+Basically we have every possible offspring from the selected genes to move forward.

 This formula forces the size of our population into a form where x is the number of children chromosomes generated each generation and y is the number of parent chromosomes that were the y fittest chromosomes of the previous generation.
 This formula allows us to have every single parent breed with every other parent, giving us strong coverage for each new generation.